Quantum action of the Josephson dynamics: Quantum dynamics of the phase

 Since at $t=0$ the system is initialized in the pure condensate state $|\Psi_{\phi_0,z_0}\rangle$, we have $\varrho_0(0)/N = 1$.
 Under quantum evolution, the system generally departs from an atomic coherent state, resulting in a decrease of $\varrho_0(t)/N$.
 In order for $\phi_\text{cond}(t)$ to retain its physical meaning, $\varrho_0(t)/N$ must remain sufficiently above $1/2$, the value corresponding to complete incoherence.

 To extract $\phi_\text{cond}(t)$, we first numerically diagonalize $\hat H$ to obtain the coefficients $\{c_k^{(n)}\}$.
+Since the dimension of the Hilbert space scales linearly with $N$, this can be easily done up to several thousand particles without the need for particularly sophisticated algorithms.
 We then construct the one-body density matrix and numerically diagonalize it at any given time, identifying the largest-eigenvalue eigenvector.
-An example of the results we obtain is shown in Fig. \ref{fig2}, where the exact quantum dynamics is compared with the the mean-field and the quantum-corrected dynamics.
-For the chosen parameter values and initial conditions, $\langle\varrho_0(t)\rangle_\mathrm{time}/N \simeq 0.94$; both semiclassical dynamics are well described by harmonic oscillations with frequencies $\omega_J$ and $\Omega_J$, respectively, and the quantum-corrected frequency is $2.1\%$ lower than the classical one.
-The dynamics obtained from the quantum effective action significantly improves the comparison with the exact result; the agreement is almost perfect until about two oscillation periods, when the amplitude modulation of the oscillations of $\phi_\text{cond}(t)$ begins to become evident.
-This is an expected phenomenon \cite{Milburn} that is not described by the quantum effective action, which nevertheless correctly captures the oscillation frequency.
+In practice, we discretize the time interval of interest into $10^3$-$10^5$ steps.
+An example of the results we obtain is shown in Fig. \ref{fig2}, where the exact quantum dynamics is compared with the mean-field and the quantum-corrected dynamics (in the figure we use units where $\hbar=J=1$, so that times are also adimensional).
+For the chosen parameter values and initial conditions, $\langle\varrho_0(t)\rangle_\mathrm{time}/N \simeq 0.94$, and both semiclassical dynamics are well described by harmonic oscillations with frequencies $\omega_J$ and $\Omega_J$, respectively, with the quantum-corrected frequency being $2.1\%$ lower than the classical one.
+The harmonic approximation based on $\Omega_J$ remains accurate for oscillation amplitudes up to $0.3$, beyond which the full equation of motion \eqref{eomeff} is needed to accurately describe the dynamics.
+We see that the dynamics obtained from the quantum effective action significantly improves the comparison with the exact result, and the agreement is almost perfect until about two oscillation periods, when the amplitude modulation of the oscillations of $\phi_\text{cond}(t)$ starts to become evident.
+The latter is an expected, genuine many-body quantum effect \cite{Milburn, Sakmann}.
+In fact, $|\Psi(t)\rangle$ is a superposition of many eigenstates, so expectation values such as $\phi_\text{cond}(t)$ contain summations of terms like $e^{-i(E_n-E_m)t/\hbar}$.
+Because the energy levels of the interacting Hamiltonian are non-equally spaced, a band of closely spaced frequency differences appears and their superposition produces oscillations modulated by a slowly-varying envelope, showing beats, partial collapse and revivals.
+This mechanism is controlled by $U/J$ and $N$, with stronger interactions and smaller number of particles making the modulations faster and more pronounced (see also the discussion below).
+This behavior cannot be described by the quantum effective action, which is still a semiclassical description for the collective degrees of freedom of the system; nevertheless, it correctly captures the frequency of fast oscillations over several periods.